WojciechMatuszewski/programming-notes/soft-skills/wisdom.md

 Thinking and building systems with proper architectural decisions are expensive and time-consuming.
 Time and money forces are often much more powerful to the decision-makers.

 All too often the mantra when creating software goes like this: _"You need to deliver quality software on time and under budget.
 Therefore, focus first on features and functionality, then on architecture and performance"_.
 Of course, this approach **leads to the big ball of mud**.

+## Premature pessimisation

+We often talk about the concept of _premature opitmization_ –there is no point in optimizing the code unless you need to optimize it.
+This sounds good until your site loads after 30 seconds or a call to a database take a minute to finish.

+If that happened to your codebase, you witnessed the [**premature pessimization**](https://stackoverflow.com/questions/15875252/premature-optimization-and-premature-pessimization-related-to-c-coding-standar) with your own eyes – people quote the idea of _premature optimization_ as means of writing code that is not performing well (it does not have to perform great).

+Where you should focus on are the interfaces and the underlying data structures.
+If you have those right, you will likely never be in a situation where your system is unusable.
+With the correct and well-defined interfaces and data structures, you can optimize all you want later on.

+Of course, that does not mean we should swing the pendulum to the other side and optimize everything we possibly could.
+If we were to do that, we would not get anything done.

+Focus on the interfaces and the data structures.
+You will not regret it.